 Sunday, 16 February 2014

 There is, we have discovered, a good reason why this track remains unsignposted.
 It is certainly easy to miss the turnoff, which looks exactly the same as the path that leads to the pit toilet.
-However, those curious enough to venture past the overhanging bush pea and wattles will be lead along a pretty trail through dry, granite-top forest to one of the grandest lookout points on the Gibraltar Range - Waratah Trig - a mountain that is also a sacred ceremonial site of the Bundjalung Aboriginal people.
+However, those curious enough to venture past the overhanging bush pea and wattles will be lead through dry, forest to one of the grandest lookout points on the Gibraltar Range - Waratah Trig - a mountain that is also a sacred ceremonial site of the Bundjalung Aboriginal people.